-The salary will be $49,000 for the academic year (term of residence September 1, 2014 to June 30, 2015).
-In addition to their salary, fellows receive reimbursement (up to $2,000 per academic year) for research related expenses, such as books or travel expenses when presenting papers at academic conferences during the period of their appointment.
+The salary will be $50,250 for the academic year (term of residence September 1, 2015 to June 30, 2016).
+In addition to their salary, fellows receive reimbursement (up to $2,000 per academic year) for research related expenses, such as books or travel expenses when presenting a paper at an academic conference during the period of their appointment.
 Fellows are responsible for their own travel and moving arrangements and expenses, as well as for finding and paying for their housing at Princeton.
 Before their departure, fellows are required to submit a report on their scholarly activities at Princeton.

 These fellowships are residential and, as such, fellows are required to be at Princeton during the term of their appointment, devoting their time to research and writing.
 They are expected to participate in Hellenic Studies activities and the intellectual life of the University.
 They present their work-in-progress at Hellenic Studies workshops and are encouraged to meet colleagues in their respective academic disciplines.
 They enjoy full access to the University's library, archival, and computing resources.
 They are provided shared workspace at the Hellenic Studies office, as well as access to the Hellenic Studies Reading Room in the University Library.
 No secretarial services or office supplies are available.
 Computing support is available through the University’s Office of Information Technology.

-Candidates must have completed all the requirements for the doctoral degree by March 1, 2014 (including the defense, viva voce, or final public oral examination), preferably not earlier than June 1, 2011.
+Candidates must have completed all the requirements for the doctoral degree by February 1, 2015 (including the defense, viva voce, or final public oral examination), and preferably not earlier than June 1, 2012.
 Postdoctoral Research Associates may not pursue another degree while on this fellowship, nor may they hold any other fellowships or visiting positions concurrently with their appointment at Princeton University.
 Scholars with Ph.D. degrees from Princeton University, as well as former recipients of any Hellenic Studies research fellowship at Princeton University, are not eligible to apply.
 Fellowship awards cannot be deferred to a later term.

 The Executive Committee of the Seeger Center for Hellenic Studies awards postdoctoral fellowships on the basis of several criteria: (a) scholarly accomplishment in a discipline of the humanities or the social sciences, and overall academic excellence and promise; (b) potential contribution to an interdisciplinary community of scholars at Princeton; (c) significance and quality of the research proposal in definition, clarity, organization, and scope; (d) potential future impact on the field of Hellenic Studies through teaching and writing; (e) ability to benefit from and contribute to Hellenic Studies at Princeton.
 Applications are reviewed both by specialists in the candidate’s academic discipline and by an interdisciplinary group of senior scholars in Hellenic Studies.
 A phone or skype interview may be requested.
 All Committee deliberations and decisions are confidential.

-with instructions for uploading their confidential letter of recommendation, no later than January 16, 2014, Eastern Standard Time.
+with instructions for uploading their confidential letter of recommendation, no later than 12:00 noon on December 15, 2014, Eastern Standard Time.
 Materials submitted with the application are the property of Hellenic Studies and will not be returned.

-DEADLINE: All materials submitted by applicants must be received by January 6, 2014, 11:59 pm, Eastern Standard Time.
-Awards will be announced in mid March, 2014.
+DEADLINE: All materials submitted by applicants must be received by 11:59pm on December 1, 2014 Eastern Standard Time.
+Awards will be announced in mid-February, 2015.

 All non-U.S. citizens and non-U.S. permanent residents must ensure that they will be able to enter or remain in the U.S. and accept the fellowship.